 Areas of Competence:

-Food Industry Law: directed by François Collart Dutilleul, Professor at the University of Nantes and Cécile Moiroud, lecturer at Panthéon-Sorbonne University (Paris 1).
+Food Industry Law: directed by Cécile Moiroud, lecturer at Panthéon-Sorbonne University (Paris 1) and Pierre-Etienne Bouillot, lecturer at AgroParisTech.

-Competition Law: directed by Catherine Prieto, Professor at Panthéon-Sorbonne University (Paris 1) and David Bosco, Professor at the University of Nice.
+Competition Law: directed by Anne-Sophie Chone-Grimaldi, Professor at the University of Nanterre (Paris 10).

-Environmental Law: directed by François-Guy Trébulle, Professor at Paris Descartes University (Paris 5)
+Environmental Law: directed by François-Guy Trébulle, Professor of the University at Panthéon-Sorbonne (Paris 1).

-Intellectual Property Law: directed by Cécilia Zolynski, Professor at the University of Rennes
+Intellectual Property Law: directed by Cécilia Zolynski, Professor at the University of Rennes, and Nathalie Martial-Braz, Professor at the University of Paris Descartes (Paris 5).

 Tort Law: directed by Jean-Sébastien Borghetti, Professor at Panthéon-Assas University (Paris 2)